pirafrank/fpiracom/_drafts/automating-aur-packages-with-aura.md

 ## The generator is still intentionally small

-Just like the Homebrew script, `scripts/update.py` is short and direct.
+As in the Homebrew repository, `scripts/update.py` is short and direct.

 It does four important things: